 Turn right and walk along Crutched Friars continuing along until it becomes Jewry Street and keep going.
 At the junction with Aldgate turn right towards Whitechapel, on the right hand side just before the junction with St. Botolph Street is the Hoop and Grapes pub.

-The oldest licensed pub in the City the Hoop and Grapes, built in 1593, is joined by two other buildings which survived the great fire.
-It was fortunate in its positioning in the north eastern corner of the City coming as it did within 50yds of the properties.
-Needless to say the place has a long history and is a rare surviving Tudor era building it also has a quaint sloping entrance, very enticing.
+The oldest licensed pub in the City is the Hoop and Grapes, built in 1593.
+It is joined by two other buildings which survived the great fire.
+It was fortunate in its positioning in the north eastern corner of the City.
+The fire came within 50yds of the properties.
+Needless to say the place has a long history.
+It is a rare surviving Tudor era building and has a quaint sloping entrance.
 The pub itself is generally closed at the weekends as it closes along with a lot of other city pubs.
 If you fancy a pint therefore choose your visiting times with care.

 Head back the way you came down Aldgate back towards the city and follow the road as it forks and turns into Leadenhall Street.
 A short way down is St. Katherine Cree church

 St Katherine Cree

 Despite being damaged by the fire, the church of St. Katherine Cree was still very new.
 It had only been built in 1633.
 Enough of the structure remained to house a ‘soup kitchen‘ for workers who would be charged with re-building the city.
 Sadly a giant rose window modelled on that of the old St. Pauls Cathedral was destroyed in the fire.
 The site dates back to 1108 and takes it’s name as an abbreviation of ‘Christ Church’.
 It’s also mentioned in the Oranges and Lemons Nursery rhyme.
 ‘Maids in White Aprons say the bells of St. Katherines’.
 It is believed the maids in white aprons were women who worked opposite in the old Leadenhall Market.